FAQ & Troubleshooting

 TCP | Local viewer (usually localhost only) |

-SSE events aren't updating in the rendezvous dashboard
+Real-time updates aren't working in the rendezvous dashboard

 Nginx: